AgaToma/PopPersonality/README.md

 <h3>Rules modal</h3>

-User can access the Rules modal by clicking Rules button under description.
+User can access the Rules modal by clicking Rules button under description.<br>
 ![Rules-btn](docs/readme-images/rules-button.JPG)

 The modal format to contain rules details was used to save space on the home page and to provide a user controlled experience.
 User can close the modal by clicking "x" in the top right corner of the modal.